Designations Congruent with Things: Chapter 23

 “I feel pretty bad about the whole Mako situation,” Newt says.
 “Pretty outrageously, excruciatingly bad.”

-If this evident non sequitur surprises Hermann, he doesn’t let on.
+If this non sequitur surprises Hermann, he doesn’t let on.

 “Ah,” Hermann replies delicately.
 “I thought you might, once you communicated with her.
 But you should feel nothing of the kind.
-You have been.
-You should not feel that you acted inappropriately in any way.
-Because you have not.”
+You shouldn’t feel that you acted inappropriately in any way.
+Because you haven’t.”

-“You are going to ruin me,” Newt says.
+“You’re going to ruin me,” Newt says.
 “You can’t give me this kind of latitude, dude, I will walk all over you and the rest of the world.
-I will do it more.”
+I’ll do it more.”

 Oh god, Newt thinks.
 Her letters.

-“She is—“ Newt says, trying to finish his sentence but not doing it because his face is a little bit paralyzed with total misery and his vocal chords have spasmed shut.
+“She’s—” Newt tries to finish his sentence but can’t do it because his face is a little bit paralyzed with total misery and his vocal cords have spasmed shut.

 Good thing he doesn’t need air.